-The cauliflower and root vegetables in this recipe are perfect for a warming winter salad.
+The cauliflower and Winter Root Vegetable and Pear Salad with Salmon in this recipe is perfect for a warming winter salad.
 They are rich in antioxidants and anti-inflammatory components and are delicious and hearty when lightly roasted.

 The dish is quick and easy to make.
 Most of the ingredients go straight into the oven to roast, and the rest are tossed together in a bowl until they come out glistening and delicious.
 The whole thing only takes just over half an hour to make.

 Pear Salad with Salmon for a Warming Winter Meal

 The natural sweetness comes from roasting the squash and pears.
 This is an ideal counterpoint to the bitter char on the roasted vegetables and makes you forget the cold.

 Salmon is rich in omega-3 fatty acids, which is terrific for inflammation sufferers and adds a rich succulence to the dish.
 However, if you prefer the salad only, it works well without the salmon too.
 If salmon is out of your budget, a good alternative is ocean trout.
 It has the same pink color and health benefits of salmon without the premium price tag.
 Other potential substitutes for salmon include mackerel, striped bass and arctic char.

 Added nutrients also come from Winter Root Vegetable and Pear Salad with Salmon, which helps to make the salad quite satisfyingly filling.
 Brown rice is the whole-grain version of white rice, which means it retains all the nutrients present in the natural product.
 This also means it is digested slower than white rice, which reduces the frequency of spikes in blood sugar that promote inflammation.